christopher-francisco/vizion/README.md

 ```

 ## TODO
+### vim
+Figure out what to do with the bin/vim (macvim's vim) vs actual vim possible from homebrew?

 ### tmux

 Remember to install Tmux Plugin Manager (tpm) and run `prefix + I` to install the plugins listed in `.tmux.conf`.
 This doesn't exist yet in this repository.

+Also, figure out how to scroll 1 line per scroll (instead of 5 or 10)

+### ssh
+option to create a public/private key pair

+### iterm2
+configure settings

+### tokens
+reminder to add a githu homebrew token and similar